 Dragon’s Dogma 2 was eventually unveiled at Capcom’s 10th-anniversary event “Everyone in the production team is hard at work producing a game that we hope you will like!” director Hideaki Itsuno stated during a live webcast commemorating the game’s tenth anniversary.

 Several users have joyously described their pleasure as they slid back into the character of their Arisen.
-With the game’s popularity at an all-time high since February 2016, a week after its release, gamers have been flocking to Steam to submit very favorable ratings, with over 650 lately added to the site.
+With the game’s popularity at an all-time high since February 2016, a week after its release, gamers have been flocking to Steam to submit favorable ratings, with over 650 recently added to the site.